KrishnaDistributedcomputing/AIPTest/AipProtectionAction.md

 ## AipProtectionAction

+AIP offers a feature called "Protection Action" that allows organizations to set rules and policies for how their data should be protected.
+This can include specifying which data should be encrypted, setting restrictions on who can access certain data, and defining actions that should be taken if certain conditions are met.
+In short, AIP Protection Action is a feature within Azure Information Protection that helps organizations protect their sensitive data by enabling them to set rules and policies for data protection.

 # Connecting with ExchangeOnline Management

 The Import-Module cmdlet in PowerShell allows you to import a PowerShell module into the current session.
 This allows you to use the cmdlets and functions defined in the module.